abhineet123/Deep-Learning-for-Tracking-and-Detection/all_papers_msc.md

     - A New Tracking Algorithm Based on Mean Shift and Particle Filter icris16.pdf
     - An improved mean-shift tracking algorithm with spatial-color feature and new similarity measure icmt11.pdf
     - Computer Vision Face Tracking for Use in a Perceptual User Interface.pdf
-    - Ef?cient mean-shift tracking via a new similarity measure cvpr05.pdf
+    - Efficient mean-shift tracking via a new similarity measure cvpr05.pdf
     - Kernel-based object tracking 2003.pdf
     - Mean Shift A Robust Approach Toward Feature Space Analysis pami02.pdf
     - Mean Shift Clustering.pdf